coinertime/BLOCKWATCH/README.md

 # BLOCKWATCH-OPEN-SOURCE
-This is the official open source repo for BLOCKWATCH code.
+This is the official open source repo for BLOCKWATCH.